 Asset-Based Lending – Typically structured as a revolving line of credit this type of loan allows a business to borrow against their financial assets.

 Bridge Loan – Bridge loans are short-term loans that the applicant can use until they secure a more permanent form of financing.

 Business Line of Credit – Revolving lines of credit that fund general needs for working capital including accounts receivable and inventory.

 Commercial Real Estate Loans – As a business owner, you know just how important your physical space is to your company’s overall success.
 Whether you’re just starting out in your business endeavor or are hoping to expand from your company’s current location, a commercial real estate loan can get you the funding you need to purchase your ideal property.

-Debtor-in-Possession (DIP) Financing – This type of loan is for business’s operating under the Chapter 11 bankruptcy.
+DIP Financing – This type of loan is for business’s operating under the Chapter 11 bankruptcy.
 It allows the company to retain control of its assets through the restructuring period.

 Equipment Financing – An equipment financing loan can be used for the purchase of almost any type of business related equipment.
 The amount available will depend on the type of equipment being purchasing.